 A heat source like an electric boiler (“Electro” boiler shown above) can be thermostatically controlled very much like a conventional tank-type water heater to send low temperature water (120-135-degrees) to the floor.
 However, if you are using a conventional boiler (185-degree water) for a heat source, a mixing valve is required.
 See below.

-“Radiant Ready” closed system packages
+“Radiant Ready” closed systems

-The photo above is our “Radiant Ready A/T” single zone Closed System package for use with a Takagi on-demand water heater.
+The photo above is our “Radiant Ready A/T” single zone Closed System for use with an on-demand water heater.
 This pre-assembled, panel system comes right out of the box just as you see it here, including pump, pre-wired controller, expansion tank, air eliminator, in-line thermometers, and various gauges and valves.
 The entire package is pressure tested against leaks and as few as four solder connections can tie it into your system.

-This customer chose to use Unistrut channel to mount his “Closed” Radiant Ready package instead of the plywood board included in the kit, but the result is the same — a clean, compact, beautiful do-it-yourself installation.
+This customer chose to use Unistrut channel to mount his “Closed” Radiant Ready system instead of the plywood board included in the kit, but the result is the same — a clean, compact, beautiful do-it-yourself installation.
 Note the addition of a mixing valve (the silver, three-way valve with the gray knob) to this system.
 This gives the customer a more precise control of the system’s water temperature.

 Since most conventional boilers are designed to produce super hot water (185-degrees), Radiant Floor Company builds what we call “split” manifolds for multiple zone “closed” systems that use radiant floor heat in combination with standard baseboard radiators, fan coils, cast iron radiators, or any other hydronic heating device that requires super hot temperatures.